-Crohn's disease treatments include medication and, in some cases, surgery.
+Although there’s no cure for Crohn’s disease, there are a variety of treatment options available to decrease the discomfort of the condition.
+Crohn's disease treatments include medication, lifestyle changes, and in some cases, surgery.
 Your doctor will talk with you about the most appropriate treatment for you.

-It’s not very common, but your doctor may advise surgery to help the Crohn’s disease.
+Depending on how severe your symptoms are and your response to treatment, your doctor may advise surgery to help with managing Crohn’s disease.
 Surgery may include removing part of the digestive tract and reconnecting the remaining portions, widening portions of the intestine that have become narrowed, and/or fixing fistulas and abscesses.